Haris16-code/BJH-OS/README.md

 - 🌐 **Flash Browser**
   Lightweight, fast, and secure browser integrated into BJH OS.

-- 🛠️ **BJH Tool 64-bit Fix**
-  Improved compatibility with 64-bit utilities and applications.

-- 🛡️ **Antivirus Update**
-  BJH OS Antivirus is now integrated!
-Scan files offline using VirusShare MD5 signatures with an animated progress bar and detailed results.
-Virus definitions are updated to the latest version for enhanced security.

-- 📝 **About & Settings Rebuilt**
-  Modern UI with detailed system hardware info, smoother interactions, and improved usability.

 - 🌍 **Worldwide Rollout**
   Updates are being released globally in stages to ensure stability, avoid server overload, and provide a smooth installation experience.
 ---